offalynne/Input/docs/10.1/Functions-(Checkers).md

 #### **Description**

-**Returns:** Real, the sign of the result of the negative and positive newly active verbs
+**Returns:** Real, the sign of the result of the negative and positive of active verbs on a repeating pulse

 |Name           |Datatype|Purpose                                                                                    |
 |---------------|--------|-------------------------------------------------------------------------------------------|